Don't Do This Alone. Let Us Handle It For You.

 Contact Us Today

-If you are facing California criminal charges, contact us online or call (831) 783-0222 to meet with defense attorney Julie Crawford in Salinas, California, for a thorough assessment of your case.
-For your convenience, Julie Crawford, Attorney at Law, offers free initial consultations.
+If you are facing Monterey drug charges, contact us online or call (831) 783-0222 to consult with us in Salinas, California, and for a thorough assessment of your case.